symonr9/gospel-initiative/README.md

 ### Publish to EAS servers
 - `eas update`: Publishes your latest JavaScript and assets to EAS Update servers for instant delivery to users—no app store review required.

-### Create a development build (accessible through Expo Go app)
+### Create a development build
 This command initializes your project for EAS Build by creating an eas.json configuration file if it doesn't already exist.
 It will prompt you to select which platforms (iOS, Android) you want to configure builds for.
 - `eas build:configure`

-- `eas build --profile development --platform ios` This command triggers a build on the EAS servers for the iOS platform, accessible through the Expo Go app.
+- `eas build --profile development --platform ios` This command triggers a build on the EAS servers for the iOS platform which will prompt you to install on devices on your profile.

 ### Upload to the App Store.